syncfusion-content/flutter-docs/Flutter/calendar/timeslot-views.md

 * Appointment duration value will be set, when the appointment duration value greater than `minimumAppointmentDuration`.
 * `timeInterval` value will be set, when `minimumAppointmentDuration` greater than `timeInterval` with lesser appointment duration.
 * All day Appointment does not support `minimumAppointmentDuration`.
+* The `minimumAppointmentDuration` property not applicable when the calendar view is set to `timelineMonth`.

 ## Timeline appointment height